 Falticeni was the place where people thought that Zelicovici used the brush with a "godly grace".
 Yet it was a city with a small population, so I wonder why Falticeni seemed to have attracted a number of national or international celebrities, who were either born or who settled there: writers, theatre artists, painters and scientists.
 Did Reuven Zelicovici dream of being famous, as he might have been in the more important cities of Bucharest or Iassy?

-On leaving Romania in 1912, Zelicovici changed his name to Rubin and studied briefly at Bezalel Academy of Arts in Jerusalem.
+On leaving Romania in 1912, Zelicovici became Rubin; he studied briefly at Bezalel Academy of Arts in Jerusalem.
 Then he moved for some years to Paris, studying at Ecole des Beaux Arts and Academie Colarossi.
 Plus he visited Italy.
 Some naive works from that era survive eg Houses of Tel Aviv 1912 which is in the Israel Museum.
-In 1916, he returned to Falticeni, clearly missing his family and home town.
+In 1916, he returned to Falticeni, missing his family and home town.

 Still unsettled, Rubin went in 1920 to New York, where his work was noticed by Alfred Stieglitz.
 With the support of this important gallery owner, Rubin had his first one-man show at the Anderson Gallery that year, a large and successful exhibition.
 The painter met a young woman called Esther on the ship going back to Israel; there may have been a large age difference between them because her parents were sceptical about the union.
 However they married and had children, and were apparently very happy all their life.